Frequently Asked Questions (FAQs) About Minnesota Sales Representatives Law

 - Make sure the contract automatically renews for successive periods (e.g., one (1) year or six (6) months as discussed above) following the initial term unless properly terminated or not renewed.
 This will avoid a situation where the contract expires but the parties continue operating under no written contract.
 The latter situation is disadvantageous to the principal for many reasons including great uncertainty over its rights and also because 180 days' notice of non-renewal is required if no duration has been agreed upon.
 By default, this is most likely what will happen once the contract expires.

 - If the principal is incorporated, has its principal place of business, or otherwise has significant contacts in a state other than Minnesota, the principal may elect to include a "choice of law" clause selecting the law of another state to govern the sales rep agreement.
 (Of course, legal counsel should research if that state's law is actually advantageous.)
-In some cases, such a clause will be enforceable, thereby eliminating the sales rep's rights under the Minnesota Termination of Sales Representatives Act even if the sales rep lives in or solicits orders in the State of Minnesota.
-Note that this type of clause will not always be enforceable.
-The Act explicitly states that such a provision will not be enforceable for contracts governing plumbing equipment or supplies.
-In other cases, the court will need to apply legal principles to determine if the "choice of law" provision is enforceable.
+Due to an amendment of the Minnesota Sales Representatives Act however, such a clause may be unenforceable.
+Effective August 1, 2014 the Act was amended to provide that any choice of law provisions that select the law of a state other than Minnesota will be void and unenforceable for an agreement entered into, renewed, or amended on or after August 1, 2014.
+In addition, even if the agreement does not fall within the scope of this amendment, the Act explicitly states that such a provision will not be enforceable for contracts governing plumbing equipment or supplies.

 Tips for the Sales Representative: